smolang/SemanticObjects/website/source/tutorial/semantical-reflection.rst

 		simulate("Sim.fmu", input=sys.val, p=1.0);
 	Cont[out Double val] sys = simulate("Realsys.fmu");
 	Monitor m = new Monitor(sys,shadow); m.run(1.0);

+In this example ``shadow`` and ``sys`` are FMOs (Cont).
+These allow to **map the FMU to a SMOL Object** allowing also to interact with the FMU itself.
+See `smolang documentation about FMOs`_  for more details.

+.. _smolang documentation about FMOs: https://smolang.org/language/fmos.html.

 **Integration of FMOs in SMOL**

-* Type of FMO directly checked against model description
+* The type of FMO is directly checked against model description
-* Variables become fields, functions become methods
+* Variables of FMU become fields, functions become methods
 * Causality reflected in type

-**Functional Mock-Up Interface (FMI)**

-Standard for (co-)simulation units, called function mock-up units (FMUs).
+**Functional Mock-Up Interface (FMI)** is a standard for (co-)simulation units, called function mock-up units (FMUs).
 Can also serve as interface to sensors and actuators.

 .. code-block::